MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/teams-contact-center.md

 By building directly on Azure, solution providers can rapidly deploy and provision their solution across all Teams regions and geographies, benefitting from our shared, global communications network while taking advantage of Azure’s storage, compute, analytics & cognitive services.

-With the Extend and Power integration model,solution providers can provide contact center agents with omni-channel communication experiences while incorporating artificial intelligence to customize how and when participants - or other services - are engaged in a call applying the [Cloud Communications API in Microsoft Graph](/graph/api/resources/communications-api-overview?view=graph-rest-1.0).
+With the Extend and Power integration model, solution providers can provide contact center agents with omni-channel communication experiences while incorporating artificial intelligence to customize how and when participants - or other services - are engaged in a call applying the [Cloud Communications API in Microsoft Graph](/graph/api/resources/communications-api-overview?view=graph-rest-1.0).

 **Feature highlights:**